10 Ways to Unlock the Power of HOOPS Visualize

 HOOPS Visualize is one of the very successful visualization SDKs that is available in the market and is claimed to be used in about 300 applications.
 It is available on Windows, Mac and Linux platforms.
 It is developed and marketed by a company called TechSoft3D.
 I have been developing applications based on HOOPS for over a decade now.
 Out of that I spent around four years at TechSoft3D where I was part of the HOOPS development team as well as I consulted many companies in making the best use of HOOPS for their applications.
-Today, I am sharing with you a few ways that I found to be most effective in unlocking the power of HOOPS.
+Today I am sharing a few ways with you that I found to be most effective in unlocking the power of HOOPS.

 1 Don’t re-invent the wheel – Use Sample code: HOOPS distribution has tons of sample code, right from a simple “Hello World” like programs to very complex applications.
 There are samples in various languages (C, Java, C# etc.) as well as samples which use MFC, Qt and other UI frameworks.
 All these sample programs are developed by HOOPS development team and are arguably the best usage of the given APIs.
 I found many developers getting into writing the same code and learning things the hard way than benefiting from the sample code.